Purp1eW0lf/Masscan_to_Nmap/README.md

 ### Examples
 ![Masscan_Nmap](https://github.com/Purp1eW0lf/Masscan_to_Nmap/blob/main/images/masscan_nmap.png)

+### Known Issues

+Masscan can hang and start counting into the minus numbers.
+It normally resolves itself under 'minus' seventy seconds, if not sooner.

 ### Contact
 If you notice a way the script can be improved you're welcome to make requests and raise issues.

 You're also welcome to slide in my Twitter DMs and tell me how shit the scanner is.
 [@Purp1eW0lf](https://twitter.com/Purp1eW0lf)